qasimwarraich/cli-tutor-paper/thesis/notes.md

   teaching a library or programming language.
 - lesson5 typo in screenshots
 - consequently,
-- chat apps and search engines use cli like interaction things like slashes and
 - progress tracking or state woudld be nice, perhaps sqlite
 - mobile version would be nice